MartaCarrizoV/gitdemo/README.md

+STAT 133

-Learn hoy to use Git and more bash commands.
+Learn how to use Git and more bash commands.